 The summary is not a place to write a separate short essay about the topic.
 It should not contain material that’s not in the main text.
 Probably the easiest way to make the summary is by copying and pasting key sentences from the main text, using the same order and headings as far as possible.
 This reduces the risk that the summary says something inconsistent with the main text.

-If you’re not sure what the key sentences are that should go in the summary, again this may be a sign that you don’t yet have a clear line of argument.
+If you’re not sure what the key sentences are that should go in the summary, again that may be a sign that you don’t yet have a clear line of argument.

 If you want to write a taster or call to action in a more journalistic style, do that separately, maybe in a preface or covering note.